 When Is a Fire Damper Required?

-If a fire damper is required, it will be specified in the building codes, requirements, and regulations.
+If it is required, it will be specified in the building codes, requirements, and regulations.
 In addition, these requirements may be reflected in the architectural drawings and any other building plans or project designs.
 Still, they should always be noted in the statutory requirements given to contractors and installers.

 There are five codes that detail the use and installation of fire dampers:

-There are multiple different types of fire dampers, and choosing the right fire damper is a decision best left to the experts.
+There are multiple different types of fire dampers, and choosing the right one is a decision best left to the experts.
 However, it’s a fairly straightforward process if you can answer the following questions:

-You can find more detailed information about required fire ratings and the difference between static and dynamic fire dampers by visiting our blog.
-Let’s dive deeper into the differences in fire damper sizes and the other aspects you should consider.
+You can find more detailed information about required fire ratings and the difference between static and dynamic dampers by visiting our blog.
+Let’s dive deeper into the differences in sizes and the other aspects you should consider.

 Fire Damper Sizes

-There are multiple fire damper sizes and styles to consider, as well as different shapes depending on the type of ductwork.
-You can also select a fire damper size based on your building’s architecture.
-Fire damper sizes typically come in ¼-inch increments and are made with different steel thicknesses.
+There are multiple sizes and styles to consider, as well as different shapes depending on the type of ductwork.
+You can also select a size based on your building’s architecture.
+Dizes typically come in ¼-inch increments and are made with different steel thicknesses.

 In terms of mounting positions, there are two different options:

-On the other hand, horizontal fire dampers can be mounted horizontally or vertically and are installed in horizontal planes such as ceilings and floors.
-Horizontal fire dampers still use a fusible link to close based on exposure to high heat levels, but rather than relying on gravity, they use a spring to push the blades closed.
+On the other hand, horizontal dampers can be mounted horizontally or vertically and are installed in horizontal planes such as ceilings and floors.
+They still use a fusible link to close based on exposure to high heat levels, but rather than relying on gravity, they use a spring to push the blades closed.

 Fire Damper Testing

-Both horizontal fire dampers and vertical fire dampers are subjected to the same testing regardless of position.
-Since a vertical fire damper relies on gravity to close, ensuring that nothing obstructs the blades is a critical part of testing.
-A test will also evaluate whether or not the vertical fire damper has a working fusible link and whether it has been installed correctly.
-For horizontal fire dampers, testing will evaluate the damper’s ability to close utilizing the spring and any obstructions or issues that may prevent the damper from working correctly.
+Both horizontal and vertical dampers are subjected to the same testing regardless of position.
+Since a vertical damper relies on gravity to close, ensuring that nothing obstructs the blades is a critical part of testing.
+A test will also evaluate whether or not the vertical damper has a working fusible link and whether it has been installed correctly.
+For horizontal dampers, testing will evaluate the damper’s ability to close utilizing the spring and any obstructions or issues that may prevent the damper from working correctly.

-As we mentioned earlier, there are two governing bodies and codes that oversee the selection and installation of horizontal and vertical fire dampers:
+As we mentioned earlier, there are two governing bodies and codes that oversee the selection and installation of fire dampers:

 What Is the International Building Code?

-What Are the National Fire Protection Association (NFPA) Codes That Cover Fire Dampers?
+What Are the National Fire Protection Association (NFPA) Codes That Cover Dampers?

 NFPA 101: Life Safety Code details the “minimum building design, construction, operation, and maintenance requirements necessary to protect building occupants from danger caused by fire, smoke, and toxic fumes.”
 The code is considered the most comprehensive for safety in new and existing buildings.
 It can be used in addition to local building codes or for areas that haven’t adopted codes covering vertical and horizontal fire dampers.